Ghana Immigration Service: History

 Prior to Ghana's independence from Britain, the service was known as the Immigration and Passport Unit, and was under the auspices of the Colonial Police Force of the British-ruled Gold Coast.
 The unit was headed by Nevile C. Hill.

 After the country gained independence in 1957, the expansion of the Ghanaian economy increased the number of foreign businessmen trading in the country.
 Because of Ghana's lead in the emancipation of the African continent from colonial rule, the number of tourists visiting the country, particularly from neighbouring African states, also increased.
-To control this influx, a Cabinet decision in 1960 moved the Immigration and Passport Unit to the Ministry of the Interior as a department.
+To control this influx, in 1960 the government moved the Immigration and Passport Unit to the Ministry of the Interior as a department.
 The Ministry of Foreign Affairs took over the issuing of passports after the change.

-Three years after the Immigration Service was moved to the Ministry of Interior, the Aliens Act 1963 (Act 160) was enacted to give legal backing to immigration operations.
+Three years after the Immigration Service was moved to the Ministry of the Interior, the Aliens Act 1963 (Act 160) was enacted to give legal backing to immigration operations.
 The Ghana Immigration Service was established in 1989 under PNDC Law 226.

 Functions

-The Immigration Service is charged with handling all the needs that relate to the country's dealings with non-citizens.
-The functions of the service are:
+The Immigration Service handled all of the country's dealings with non-citizens.
+Its stated functions are: